kdave/btrfs-progs/Documentation/btrfs.rst

 command groups to work with subvolumes, devices, for whole filesystem or other specific actions.
 See section :ref:`COMMANDS<man-btrfs8-commands>`.

-There are also standalone tools for some tasks like :command:`btrfs-convert` or :command:`btrfstune` that were separate historically and/or haven't been merged to the main utility.
+There are also standalone tools for some tasks like :doc:`btrfs-convert` or :doc:`btrfstune` that were separate historically and/or haven't been merged to the main utility.
 See section :ref:`STANDALONE TOOLS<man-btrfs8-standalone-tools>` for more details.

-For other topics (mount options, etc) please refer to the separate manual page :doc:`btrfs(5)<btrfs-man5>`.
+For other topics (mount options, etc) please refer to the separate manual page :doc:`btrfs-man5`.

 COMMAND SYNTAX
 --------------